Oregon State 44, Colorado 17

 The Beavers took the opening drive of the second half and went 75 yards on seven plays, capped by Mannion’s 22-yard touchdown pass to Cooks.
 Oregon State blew it open when Mannion threw a short pass to Ward that resulted in a 42-yard touchdown with 6:48 left in the third to make it 31-3.

-GAME NOTEBOOK: Mannion finished 27-for-52 and set a single-season school record with his fifth 350-yard game and has seven in his career, two shy of the school record. ...
+GAME NOTEBOOK: Mannion finished 27-for-52 and set a single-season school record with his fifth 350-yard game. ...
 Ward finished with 103 yards receiving on seven catches and 55 yards rushing, while Cooks - who had nine receptions - added 47 yards on the ground. ...
 The Buffaloes were playing their first game since Sept.
 7 after the Fresno State contest scheduled for Sept.
 14 was cancelled because of extensive flooding in Colorado and a scheduled week off.